jennaconley/hummingbirds/README.md

-Hummingbird Quest:

-A website that uses eBird report data to create maps that show where hummingbirds have been spotted and highlight areas of greater report density.
+Hummingbird Quest is a website that uses eBird report data to create maps that show where hummingbirds have been spotted and highlight areas of greater report density.
 Users who want to plan trips to see hummingbirds can use the site to efficiently locate the best places to view a species.
 Those who don't want to travel can explore the reported range of a species in an easy visual format.